rhgksrua/jdict-words-scraper/README.md

-# Naver JDICT words scraper
+# Naver JDICT Words Scraper Chrome Extension

-Extracts words to csv file.
+Extracts words from Naver to csv file.

+## Getting Started

+`yarn install` to install packages.

+`yarn run develop:watch` to start developing

+`yarn run build` to build.

+When build is finished, zipped file will be created in the `/build` directory.